 Again, consult a tax adviser to see how these concepts of possession, size and timing apply to your situation.
 Also, please note that these concepts apply to federal taxes, so you should check to see if there are any state tax implications where you live.

-Finally, when inheriting a CD, it is wise to check the maturity date so you can decide about rolling over into savings accounts, new CDs or other investments.
+Finally, beyond the question of whether there is any CD tax due when inheriting a CD, it is wise to check the maturity date so you can decide whether to roll the funds over into savings accounts, new CDs or other investments.
 For example, don't automatically roll the CD over at your mother's old bank because you might find better CD rates elsewhere.

-Comment: Have you considered rolling over inherited CDs into other investments?
+Comment: Have you considered rolling inherited CDs into other investments?

 More from MoneyRates.com: